- Who We Are

 Eric N. Robinson

-Mr. Robinson, a shareholder and manager of the firm's Natural Resources practice area, represents public and private sector clients in the fields of natural resources and environmental law.
+Mr. Robinson, a shareholder and manager of the firm's natural resources practice group, represents public and private sector clients in the fields of natural resources and environmental law.
 He provides counsel on obtaining and defending water rights and water supplies, obtaining environmental compliance approvals for development projects under local, state, and federal laws, and litigates in state and federal courts.

 Mr. Robinson represents water supply agencies, private landowners, counties, cities, and not for-profit organizations in a range of areas, including: